dougeby/IntuneDocs/intune/certificates-scep-configure.md

 ### Servers and server roles
 The following on-premises infrastructure must run on servers that are domain-joined to your Active Directory, with the exception of the Web Application Proxy Server.
-- **Certification Authority** – Use a Microsoft Enterprise Certification Authority (CA) that runs on an Enterprise edition of Windows Server 2008 R2 with service pack 1, or later.
+- **Certification Authority** – Use a Microsoft Active Directory Certificate Services Enterprise Certification Authority (CA) that runs on an Enterprise edition of Windows Server 2008 R2 with service pack 1, or later.
 The version of Windows Server you use must remain in support by Microsoft.
 A Standalone CA is not supported.
 For more information, see [Install the Certification Authority]( http://technet.microsoft.com/library/jj125375.aspx).
 If your CA runs Windows Server 2008 R2 SP1, you must [install the hotfix from KB2483564](http://support.microsoft.com/kb/2483564/).

 - **NDES server role** – You must configure a Network Device Enrollment Service (NDES) server role on Windows Server 2012 R2 or later.
 In a later section of this article, we guide you through [installing NDES](#set-up-ndes).

   - The server that hosts NDES must be domain-joined and in the same forest as your Enterprise CA.
   - You can't use NDES that’s installed on the server that hosts the Enterprise CA.
-  - You’ll install the Intune Certificate connector on the same server that hosts NDES.
+  - You’ll install the Microsoft Intune Certificate connector on the same server that hosts NDES.

   To learn more about NDES, see [Network Device Enrollment Service Guidance](http://technet.microsoft.com/library/hh831498.aspx) in the Windows Server documentation, and [Using a Policy Module with the Network Device Enrollment Service](https://technet.microsoft.com/library/dn473016.aspx).

-- **Intune Certificate Connector** – The Intune Certificate Connector is required to use SCEP certificate profiles with Intune.
+- **Microsoft Intune Certificate Connector** – The Microsoft Intune Certificate Connector is required to use SCEP certificate profiles with Intune.
 This article will guide you through [installing this connector](#install-the-intune-certificate-connector).

-  The Certificate Connector supports Federal Information Processing Standard (FIPS) mode.
+  The connector supports Federal Information Processing Standard (FIPS) mode.
 FIPS isn’t required, but when it's enabled, you can issue and revoke certificates.
   - The connector must run on the same server as the NDES server role, a server that runs Windows Server 2012 R2 or later.
   - The .NET 4.5 Framework is required by the connector and is automatically included with Windows Server 2012 R2.
-  - Internet Explorer Enhanced Security Configuration [must be disabled on the server that hosts NDES](https://technet.microsoft.com/library/cc775800(v=WS.10).aspx) and the Intune Certificate Connector.
+  - Internet Explorer Enhanced Security Configuration [must be disabled on the server that hosts NDES](https://technet.microsoft.com/library/cc775800(v=WS.10).aspx) and the Microsoft Intune Certificate Connector.

 The following on-premises infrastructure is optional:
+  To allow devices on the internet to get certificates, you need to publish your NDES URL external to your corporate network.
+You can use either the Azure AD Application Proxy, the Web Application Proxy Server, or another reverse proxy.

-- **Azure AD Application Proxy** (optional) – You can use the Azure AD Application Proxy instead of a dedicated Web Application Proxy (WAP) Server to publish your NDES service to the internet.
+- **Azure AD Application Proxy** (optional) – You can use the Azure AD Application Proxy instead of a dedicated Web Application Proxy (WAP) Server to publish your NDES URL to the internet.
+This allows both intranet and internet facing devices to get certificates.
 For more information, see [How to provide secure remote access to on-premises applications](https://docs.microsoft.com/azure/active-directory/manage-apps/application-proxy).

-- **Web Application Proxy Server** (optional) - Use a server that runs Windows Server 2012 R2 or later as a Web Application Proxy (WAP) server.
-This configuration:
-  - Enables devices on the internet to get certificates.
+- **Web Application Proxy Server** (optional) - Use a server that runs Windows Server 2012 R2 or later as a Web Application Proxy (WAP) server to publish your NDES URL to the internet.
+This allows both intranet and internet facing devices to get certificates.
-  - Is a security recommendation for devices on the internet to get and renew certificates.

   The server that hosts WAP [must install an update](http://blogs.technet.com/b/ems/archive/2014/12/11/hotfix-large-uri-request-in-web-application-proxy-on-windows-server-2012-r2.aspx) that enables support for the long URLs that are used by the Network Device Enrollment Service.
 This update is included with the [December 2014 update rollup](http://support.microsoft.com/kb/3013769), or individually from [KB3011135](http://support.microsoft.com/kb/3011135).